Shaunuss/Lowboi-Mk4/README.md

 Carefully wind a 4mm drill bit by hand through the drive shaft bores, taking care to keep the bit aligned with the holes to avoid removing excess material.

 Do the same with a 3mm drill bit through the pivot point bore on the latch.
 You shouldn't need to do it for the bearing bores unless the shaft is a stubborn fit.

+Assemble as per the exploded view, you may need to use polygrip pliers to fit the 4mm driveshaft through the body and bearings.

+Don't forget to cut the worm down to 12mm, and mount it spaced 0.1mm off the face of the motor.

 Please enjoy Lowboi Mk4 and I would be grateful for your feedback!